English

 1. Unity

-Unity remains one of the most widely used engines for mobile and cross-platform game development.
+Unity remains one of the most widely used engines for Unity game development and cross-platform game production..
 It is especially strong for:

 Unity’s ecosystem of plugins, SDKs, analytics tools, and ad networks makes it highly adaptable.
 When combined with modular backend systems and production-tested pipelines, Unity allows studios to scale efficiently while maintaining flexibility.